 Balancing that, every campaign emphasized the amount of work involved.
 Also, some startups felt disappointed that they needed to effectively bring their own investors to their crowdfunding platform, when they were expecting the platform to provide them with a fresh investor audience.

-If you’re seriously considering this, you need to know the kinds of emotions that could be in front of you.
+If you’re seriously considering equity crowdfunding, you need to know the kinds of emotions that could be in front of you.
 So here are some insightful thoughts from 20 startups and growing companies whose footsteps you could be following in.

 Juha Suojanen (EkoRent)